Embetronicx/Tutorials/Linux/Device_Driver/Real_device_driver/ReadMe.md

 Build for Raspberry Pi or Virtualbox Ubuntu:
 	sudo make

-Build the application using the below command.
+Build the application using the below command for Ubuntu and Raspberry Pi.
 		gcc -o test_app test_app.c
+Build the application using the below command for BeagleBone.
+		arm-linux-gnueabihf-gcc -o test_app test_app.c

 Please refer this URL for the complete tutorial of this example source code. https://embetronicx.com/tutorials/linux/device-drivers/linux-device-driver-tutorial-programming/